goinvo/InvoPlaybook/src/pages/foundation.md

 order: 1
 ---

-This is the GoInvo Playbook.It’s the gold source reference for learning how to run a project, operate the studio, and why we design.
+This is the GoInvo Playbook.

+It’s the gold source reference for learning how to run a project, operate the studio, and why we design.

 Read it.
 Update it.
 Share it.
 (Yes, it’s open source, licensed under Apache 2.0, and available for the planet to use.)

-If this is your first day, get started with our [Day 1 Checklist](https://docs.google.com/a/wecreategoodness.com/document/d/1SQnsgDSyZPfz6K_YjD3DaWAbZMLWytilcMMGQIWdifk/edit?usp=sharing).Don’t memorize this.
+If this is your first day, get started with our [Day 1 Checklist](https://docs.google.com/a/wecreategoodness.com/document/d/1SQnsgDSyZPfz6K_YjD3DaWAbZMLWytilcMMGQIWdifk/edit?usp=sharing).
+Don’t memorize this.
 These checklists and how-tos are always in your pocket.

 Or bring a shrubbery, not too big or expensive, and [print the whole thing](https://www.urbandictionary.com/define.php?term=SHRUBBERY).

 ## The Imperfect Guide to GoInvo Citizenship